EdernOllivierYves/CAMERA/README.md

 Maybe an amplifier of the output signals can be added, and also an operationnal amplifier for the following voltages of the controls of the sensor can be done.

 PS :  Sorry but in this design there is one wire which seem that has not been routed at this time.

-You should route the PG_N signal wire in order to make the camera to work fine.
+You should route the PG_N signal wire under KiCad 9.0.4 in order to make the camera to work fine.

-On the PCB it seems to be wired, and also I have checked the connectivity of the wire PG_N from the Arduino connector to the image sensor with a voltmeter.
+NB :  On the PCB it seems to be wired, and also I have checked the connectivity of the wire PG_N from the Arduino connector to the image sensor with a voltmeter.

 BR, EO.